jpaasch/Spinup.py/README.md

 I hope to get it working on OS X at some point in the near future, and Windows too (eventually).
 At the moment, this is still just a prototype, meant mainly for easing my own development cycle.

 (The reason Spinup only works on Ubuntu OSes is because it relies on `apt-get` to install VirtualBox, Vagrant, and Puppet, if they're not already installed.
-In theory, Spinup should also work on the RedHat family of OSes, using `yum` instead of `apt-get`, but I haven't tried it.
+In theory, it should also work on the RedHat family of OSes, since it will try to use `yum` instead of `apt-get` if it detects the operating system properly, but I haven't tried it.
 I wager it still needs some tweaking to work properly on those systems.)

 Installation
 ------------

-To install Spinup,
+To install Spinup:

 * Download `spinup.py` somewhere -- e.g. in `~/Downloads/`.
 * Navigate into that directory.

-* Install with the following command.
+Now you can install it with the following command:

     > sudo -u root install spinup.py /usr/local/bin/spinup